Pauli resonance states in light nuclei: how they appear and how they can be eliminated: Results and discussions

 \subsection{Main properties of the Pauli resonance states}

-In Table \ref{Tab:PauliResons1} we collect information on parameters of the Pauli resonance states detected in nuclei under consideration.
+In Tables \ref{Tab:PauliResons1} and \ref{Tab:PauliResons2} we collect information on the parameters of Pauli resonance states detected in nuclei under consideration.
 It is detected 28 Pauli resonance states.
-The energy of resonance states is reckoned from the threshold of the channel indicated in column "Channel" of Table \ref{Tab:PauliResons1} \ and is varying from 11 to 46 MeV.
+The energy of resonance states is reckoned from the threshold of the channel indicated in the column "Channel" of Tables \ref{Tab:PauliResons1} and \ref{Tab:PauliResons2} and varies from 11 to 46 MeV.
 There are 10 narrow resonance states with $\Gamma<$ 1 MeV, six of them are very narrow resonance states with the width $\Gamma<$ 0.1 MeV.
-The rest 18 resonance states are wider ones, their widths exceed 1 MeV.
-One can see that in most cases two-cluster system with fixed quantum numbers $L$, $S$ and $J^{\pi}$ has only one Pauli resonance state.
-However, there are some cases when two Pauli resonance states are observed.
-The larger is energy of the resonance state, the larger is the total width.
-Energy of the second resonance state in $^{7}$Li and $^{8}$Be is approximately 15 MeV larger than the energy of the first resonance state.
-In $^{10}$B the energy difference is more than 25 MeV.
+The rest 18 resonance states are wider ones; their widths exceed 1 MeV.
+One can see that, in most cases, the two-cluster system with fixed quantum numbers $L$, $S$ and $J^{\pi}$ has only one Pauli resonance state.
+However, there are some cases, where two Pauli resonance states are observed.
+The larger the energy of a resonance state, the larger is the total width.
+The energy of the second resonance state in $^{7}$Li and $^{8}$Be is approximately by 15 MeV larger than the energy of the first resonance state.
+In $^{10}$B, the energy difference is more than 25 MeV.

-In Table \ref{Tab:PR8Be9Be} we present parameters of the Pauli resonance states obtained in different state of $^{6}$Li+$d$ and $^{7}$Li+$d$ scattering.
+In Table \ref{Tab:PauliResons2}, we present the parameters of the Pauli resonance states obtained in different states for the $^{6}$Li+$d$ and $^{7}$Li+$d$ scattering.

-By analyzing results presented in Tables \ref{Tab:PauliResons1} and \ref{Tab:PR8Be9Be}, we came to the conclusion that the Pauli resonance states in light nuclei have energy more than 11 MeV, their widths are mainly large ($\Gamma>$0.9 MeV), however a few very narrow resonance state were found.
+By analyzing the results presented in Tables \ref{Tab:PauliResons1} and \ref{Tab:PauliResons2}, we came to the conclusion that the Pauli resonance states in light nuclei have energy more than 11 MeV, and their widths are mainly large ($\Gamma>$0.9 MeV).
+However, a few very narrow resonance states were found.
 The most populated area of resonance states lies in the interval 16$<E<$21 MeV, as it is demonstrated in Fig. \ref{Fig:DensityEandG}, left panel.
-Two dense area of widths of resonance states are located in intervals 0.008 $<\Gamma<$0.22 MeV and 0.9$<\Gamma<$1.2 MeV (Fig. \ref{Fig:DensityEandG}, right panel).
-In many cases only one Pauli resonance state appeared in a binary channel.
+Two dense area of widths of resonance states are located in the intervals 0.008 $<\Gamma<$0.22 MeV and 0.9$<\Gamma<$1.2 MeV (Fig. \ref{Fig:DensityEandG}, right panel).
+In many cases, only one Pauli resonance state appears in a binary channel.
 We also determined several cases with two resonance states.